bcgov/data-publication/pages/dsg_bcdc_roles_responsibilities.md

 + You or your _Business Analyst_ will use DataBC's metadata management tool to enter the metadata that describes your data.
    + You may need to get the necessary permissions set up with DataBC.
-   + Also, DataBC may provide training on using its metadata management tool, if necessary.
+   + DataBC may provide training on using its metadata management tool, if necessary.
-+ This will then need to be reviewed and approved by DataBC.
++ Your metadata record will then be reviewed and approved by DataBC.
    + As _Data Manager_, you will have authority to edit your metadata profile in order to keep it up to date.)

 ### Define A Security Profile